It happened when my daughter was 9, and I knew immediately by the look on her face that something was wrong and she was dealing with conflict.

 Before I could ask, my daughter told me that a girl in her class had invited all her friends except her to eat lunch down the street.
 Pointing over my shoulder, she showed me the pack, and my heart ached as I turned around and indeed saw all her friends giggling and huddled tight as they waltzed away together.

 As my daughter tried not to cry, the Mama Bear in me woke up.
-I was angry at this girl and her mom, and when my daughter said, “This makes me want to plan something and not include her,” part of me agreed.
+I was angry at this girl for causing this conflict and her mom, and when my daughter said, “This makes me want to plan something and not include her,” part of me agreed.

 Deep down, however, I knew that was an immature reaction.
 And since I was the adult, I needed to think like one.